Thule people: Expansion into the western and eastern Arctic 900 to 1100 CE

 Thule culture was first identified in the Eastern Arctic by interdisciplinary researches of Danish scholars between 1921 and 1924.
 A team of anthropologists, archaeologists and natural scientists compiled a massive description of the Canadian Arctic on the fifth Thule expedition.
 Therkel Mathiassen added upon their research and claimed that the tradition had started out in Alaska, and that Thule hunting was based on the dog sled, the large skin boat and the kayak which enabled them to range over a much greater hunting territory, participate in widespread trade, and transport heavier loads.
 Mathiassen was right about his hypotheses and even mapped out the Thule migration and interaction with Greenland.

 There are many different theories as to why the Thule moved out of the Bering Strait.
 One is the cultural-ecological model developed by R. McGhee.
 The idea is that the first Thule families to move followed groups of bowhead whales, which were an important source of food, fuel and raw materials.
-The onset of the Neo-Atlantic climatic episode, a warming trend which occurred between 900 and 1200 in the northern hemisphere, resulted in the lengthened season of open water along the North Alaskan Coast, and an extension of the summer range of bowhead whales into the Beaufort Sea and further east into the Canadian Archipelago.
+The onset of the Neo-Atlantic climatic episode, a warming trend which occurred between 900 and 1200 in the northern hemisphere, resulted in the lengthened season of open water along the North Alaskan Coast, and an extension of the summer range of bowhead whales into the Beaufort Sea and further east into the Arctic Archipelago.
 Like other whale species, bowheads tend to avoid ice-choked channels and passages because of the possibility of entrapment and death.
-General climatic warming may have reduced the extent and severity of pack ice, allowing bowheads and their Thule predators to expand eastward.
+General climatic warming may have reduced the extent and severity of pack ice, allowing bowheads and Thule hunters to expand eastward.